Monoclonal Gammopathy: A Warning Sign You Shouldn't Ignore

 Monoclonal gammopathy refers to a group of conditions where a single clone of plasma cells produces an abnormal monoclonal protein.
 This protein can be detected through various blood tests and is often the first indicator of the condition.
 While some people with monoclonal gammopathy may never experience symptoms or complications, others may develop significant health issues.

-Causes of Monoclonal Gammopathy
+What are the Causes of Monoclonal Gammopathy?

 The exact causes of monoclonal gammopathy are not well understood.
 However, it is known that the condition results from abnormal plasma cells in the bone marrow.
 These plasma cells produce M-protein, which accumulates in the blood.
 Factors that may contribute to the development of monoclonal gammopathy include: